What is the anaerobic threshold and why should you care?

 If you’re looking to improve your fitness, understanding the concepts of aerobic threshold and anaerobic threshold is key as they impact the benefit you get from your workouts.
 When you understand what you’re really working on at different intensity levels, you can work out more effectively and really start improving different areas of your fitness.

 Let’s break it down.
 Here’s what you need to know about the anaerobic threshold.

 What is anaerobic threshold?

-“The term anaerobic threshold has actually caused a bit of controversy and discussion over the years,” says Caroline Varriale, DPT, CSCS, FAFS, and a physical therapist at Finish Line Physical Therapy in New York City.
+“The term ‘anaerobic threshold’ has actually caused a bit of controversy and discussion over the years,” says Caroline Varriale, DPT, CSCS, FAFS, and a physical therapist at Finish Line Physical Therapy in New York City.

-“But in simplest terms, it’s commonly thought of as the point at which lactic acid – a byproduct of energy being made from glucose – starts to build up quickly in the blood.”
+“The anaerobic threshold is commonly thought of as the point at which lactic acid – a byproduct of energy being made from glucose – starts to build up quickly in the blood.”

 Most athletes enter the anaerobic threshold zone when they’re putting in some serious work

 Muscles burn glucose two ways: aerobically, which means with oxygen, and anaerobically, or without oxygen.